Ministry of Health Singapore. All Rights Reserved.

 Slowly increase the amount of solid food to 1 to 2 tablespoons, 2 to 3 times a day.
 As your baby gets used to the weaning, you can gradually increase portion sizes to a full meal, which can replace one of his milk feeds.
 Once your baby turns about 10-12 months old, you can offer him three full meals (breakfast, lunch, dinner) of solids per day.

 Don’t rush the process!
-Let your little one decide how much milk or solid food he wants.
+Let your little one decide how much milk (breast milk or formula) or solid food he wants.

 When your baby is ready for a few more mouthfuls, refer to the table below for the recommended number of servings of each food group your baby should have per day.